 - The interface includes personalization, allowing you to switch the view from light/dark, left or right-handed, add a brush cursor, and more.

-- Adjustments: Allows you to adjust hue, saturation, color balance, curves, and more.
+- Adjustments: This allows you to adjust hue, saturation, color balance, curves, and more.
 You can add filters like Gaussian Blur or even use powerful tools such as Liquify.

 - Gesture control.
 Lets the user create shortcuts.
 For example, double-tap means to undo, three-fingered tap means redo.
 Press and hold selects a color.

-Overall, both Procreate and Adobe Fresco are jam-packed with features.
+Winner: Tie.
+Overall, both Procreate, and Adobe Fresco are jam-packed with features.
 The programs tie with each other because they both have unique tools that the other doesn’t have.
 They are fantastic apps with a ton to offer.

 Both Adobe Fresco and Procreate offer reasonable plans for pricing.
 However, Procreate’s one-time fee is a better value than Fresco.
 Let’s break down why.

 - Free: Adobe offers a free version of Fresco.
-While the free version is limited, you can still try out many features of the application to see if you want to buy the premium paid version.
+While the free version is limited, you can still try out many application features to see if you want to buy the premium paid version.